 The 3rd option is a furniture stand that would be a stationary solution and great for those who don’t plan to move the piano around much and want it to stay in one place.

 As I mentioned, it’s possible to take P45 on gigs, rehearsals or trips.
-It’s very advisable to use some kind of protection for the keyboard to prevent it from damage.
+However, it’s important to use some kind of protection for the keyboard to prevent it from damage during transportation.

-For its 88-key pianos, Yamaha offers the YBA881 Artiste Series keyboard bag, which is a great option to consider if you plan to move the keyboard from place to place a lot.
+For its 88-key pianos, Yamaha offers the P-Series Soft Case, which is a great option to consider if you plan to move the keyboard from place to place a lot.

 Headphones come in very handy when you want to practice in private, focusing solely on your playing and not disturbing others nearby.